 - supporting collaborative practice-based primary care research that makes a difference to health outcomes and experiences of care

-- contribute to dissemination of research findings.
+- contributing to dissemination of research findings.

-Why do we need VicReN?
+Why do we need VicREN?

-Why should primary care professionals get involved?
+Why should primary care professionals and community members get involved?

-- looking for something to complement your clinical work?
+- Looking for something to complement your clinical work?

-- keen to be part of the ‘bigger picture’ of primary health care?
+- Keen to be part of the ‘bigger picture’ of primary health care?

-- wanting to acquire research skills?
+- Wanting to acquire research skills?